scipp/scipp/doc/development-notes.md

     - From the `xarray` documentation: *A good rule of thumb to create arrays with a minimum chunksize of at least one million elements (e.g., a 1000x1000 matrix).* --- this would imply that directly using `dask` is not useful to chunks that fit into cache?
       Maybe smaller chunks are feasible if our computation is a longer (compiled) list of algorithms?
   - What can we learn from `dask`?

-- View or similar to support histogram access to `EventList` with on-the-fly binning.
-  - Based on `Data::Events` (or `Data::EventList`?).
-  - Returns a histogram by value, same type as normal histogram (in case option (i.) is chosen for a histogram implementation it will never referencing data in `Dataset`)!
-  - Tag name?
-    - `Data::HistogramView`.
-    - `Histogram<Data::Events>`, following the same pattern as `Bin<Coord::Tof>`.
-  - Need to store binning in Dataset?
-  - Can the axis of the bin direction be deduced from the `EventList`?

 - Is the current implementation of `Histogram` as a view the best choice?